-- 1. INTRO: A BRIEF description of the plot and characters.
+- 1. Introduction (About 4 minutes total) - a.
+A BRIEF description of the plot and characters.
 Do not delve into great detail; tell just enough for your peers to understand the clips.

-This should be a minute part of the project. - 2.
-Summary of key concepts from YOUR ASSIGNED THEORY ONLY. - Relevant scenes from the movie.
-These should be on DVD or online and take no more than half of the presentation time (i.e., no more than 10 minutes for a 20-minute presentation).
+- b.
+Brief overview of the theory.
+This should include a brief definition of the theory and what its purpose is. - 2.
+Discussion of specific concepts with film examples.
+(About 10 minutes total; no more than 5 minutes should be clips) - a.
+Define 2-3 specific concepts from the theory that your team saw at work in the film.
+ONLY DISCUSS CONCEPTS FOR WHICH YOU ARE SHOWING AN EXAMPLE. - b.
+For each concept you define, show a relevant movie clip and explain how the clip demonstrates the concept from the theory.
 MAKE SURE YOU CAN GET TO THE RELEVANT SCENES QUICKLY.
-Don't leave "dead air;" any time spent hunting for the scenes counts as part of your movie and overall presentation times. - 4.
-Explanation of how the theoretical communication concepts are illustrated in each scene. - 5.
-CONCLUSION\\: 1) A summary of how communication theory helps better understand why people communicated the way they did in the film AND 2) an explanation of how the assigned theory helps derive a deeper understanding of communication in everyday life by applying the relevant concepts to real-life situations and communication examples that are similar to the film.
+Any time spent hunting for the scenes counts as part of your presentation times. - 3.
+Conclusion (About 3 minutes total): - a.
+A summary of how communication theory helps better understand why people communicated the way they did in the film. - b.
+A thoughtful explanation of how the assigned theory helps derive a deeper understanding of communication in everyday life by applying the relevant concepts to real-life situations and communication examples that are similar to the film.